 - A tabular list of commonly owned items has been developed and given a current condition grade, expected useful life, and remaining useful life.
-A portion of that data will determine in what year it is estimated the component should be replaced. - Property Information - Original Starting Date of Reserve Study Unless otherwise indicated, we have used January 1, 2005 to begin aging the original components in this reserve study. - Number of Units/Lots and Location This reserve study is a total of 571 Lots located in Beaverton, Oregon. - Date of Last Reserve Study (if applicable) The last plan take-off physical analysis done by Reserve Funding by WSSC was completed on October 15, 2004. - NOTE: All interest accrued from reserve savings account(s) must remain in the reserve savings account(s) and not used as an off-set for operating expenses. - NOTE: The water intrusion (building envelope) inspection is part of the operating budget and not a reserve line item at the request of the board. - NOTE: The board has failed to repair, maintain or replace many of the reserve components at the time scheduled even though funds were in the bank accounts to do the work.
+A portion of that data will determine in what year it is estimated the component should be replaced. - Property Information - Original Starting Date of Reserve Study Unless otherwise indicated, we have used January 1, 2005 to begin aging the original components in this reserve study. - Number of Units/Lots and Location This reserve study is a total of 571 Lots located in Beaverton, Oregon. - Date of Last Reserve Study (if applicable) The last plan take-off physical analysis done by Reserve Funding by WSSC was completed on October 15, 2004. - NOTE: All interest accrued from reserve savings account(s) must remain in the reserve savings account(s) and not used as an off-set for operating expenses. - NOTE: The board has failed to repair, maintain or replace many of the reserve components at the time scheduled even though funds were in the bank accounts to do the work.
 This could have a devastating affect of the association's financial position, condition of the components and future reserve assessments.